 Welcome to Springfield

-Springfield Commonwealth Academy (SCA) was founded in 1885 on a historical campus that first served as an all-girls school in 1890.
-After re-opening its doors in 2012, SCA has served as a distinguished, independent college preparatory boarding and day school for students in grades 9-12 and postgraduates.
-Our urban setting, diverse community, and college preparatory curriculum provides students with a quality private school education.
+Springfield Commonwealth Academy (SCA) was founded in 2012 on a historical campus that first served as an all-girls school in 1890.
+After opening its doors, SCA has served as a distinguished, independent college preparatory boarding and day school for students in grades 9-12 and postgraduates.
+Our urban setting, diverse community, college preparatory curriculum, and boarding and athletics programs all work together to provide students with a well-rounded learning and living experience that prepares them to take on the world confidently.

 Explore our School